Ala Kachuu – Take and Run

 Ala Kachuu – Take and Run is a 2020 Swiss short film directed by Maria Brendle and produced by Nadine Lüchinger and Flavio Gerber, Filmgerberei.
 The film is about a Kyrgyz girl who falls victim to bride kidnapping (Kyrgyz: Ala Kachuu).

-Ala Kachuu has been shown at the Oscar qualifying festivals 11th BronzeLens Film Festival, 45th Cleveland International Film Festival, 16th HollyShorts Film Festival and the 38th Flickers’ Rhode Island Film Festival.
-It has been nominated for Best Live Action Short Film at the 94th Academy Awards.
+Ala Kachuu was shown at the Oscar qualifying festivals 11th BronzeLens Film Festival, 45th Cleveland International Film Festival, 16th HollyShorts Film Festival and the 38th Flickers’ Rhode Island Film Festival, and was later nominated for Best Live Action Short Film at the 94th Academy Awards.

 Plot

 Sezim (Alina Turdumamatova) wants to fulfill her dream of studying in the Kyrgyz capital when she gets kidnapped by a group of young men and taken to the hinterland.
 There, she is forced to marry a stranger.
 If she refuses the marriage, she is threatened with social stigmatization and exclusion.
 Torn between her desire for freedom and the constraints of Kyrgyz culture, Sezim desperately seeks for a way out.